cshutchinson/spin/README.md

 An html canvas clock... <a href="http://twilightfactor.com/assets/spin/index.html">Live Demo</a>

 This HTML, CSS, and Javascript project uses the canvas element to correctly
-position the three hands of the clock based on current time.
+position the three hands of the clock based on the current time.

 Thanks for looking!